222nd Infantry Brigade (United Kingdom): Order of Battle

 In March 1916 the Provisional Brigades were concentrated along the South East Coast of England.
 21st Battalion, which had been guarding the Northumberland Coast, moved to Herne Bay, Kent and joined the 10th Provisional Brigade.
-The 26th and 27th Provisional Battalions also left the 2nd Provisional Brigade, and the 23rd (formerly Durham Light Infantry details) joined.
+The 26th and 27th Provisional Battalions also left the 2nd Provisional Brigade, and the 23rd Provisional Battalion (formerly Durham Light Infantry details) joined.
 The 2nd Provisional Brigade was billeted in and around Clacton and St Osyth in Essex.
 Here it came under the orders of Southern Army.

 The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
 The Provisional Brigades thus became anomalous, and at the end of 1916 the remaining battalions became numbered battalions of their parent units.
 Part of their role was physical conditioning to render men fit for drafting overseas, alongside units of the Training Reserve.
 The 2nd Provisional Brigade became the 222nd Infantry Brigade, with its subunits re-designated as follows: